lemocla/Which-way-is-up/documentation/features/features.md

  - ## **Add an item page**

-   The "Add an item page" is only available to the site owner once logged-in and features a form to add an artwork to shop and/or attach an artwork to a collection.
+   The "Add an item page" is only available to the site owner once logged-in and features a form to add an artwork to the shop and/or attach an artwork to a collection.

    The site owner will be able to add an image, a title, a description, as well as stock, size and pricing information.
 Additional features allow the site owner to select related items, whether to display the artwork in the shop or not.